WWE Spoilers: Superstar Returning, Seth Rollins Talks Burning It All Down On ‘Raw;

 The Street Profits challenge The O.C. with a mystery friend in their corner

-As previously reported by The Inquisitr, a big six-man tag team match was rumored for this week’s Raw and it has now been confirmed to happen.
+As previously reported by The Inquisitr, a big six-man tag team match was rumored for this week’s Raw, and it has now been confirmed to happen.
 The O.C. is a powerful force, but they don’t know exactly who awaits them as the Street Profits are making their main roster debut and bringing a mystery partner.

 Sin Cara returns to Raw against Andrade

-Andrade is one of the newest superstars for the red brand as he was recently selected by Raw in the WWE Superstar Draft.
-Last week, he picked up a big victory over Ali but this week, he will face off against Sin Cara who is returning from injury and it won’t be easy for either superstar to earn a win.
+Andrade is one of the newest superstars for the red brand, as he was recently selected by Raw in the WWE Superstar Draft.
+Last week, he picked up a big victory over Ali, but this week, he will face off against Sin Cara, who is returning from injury.
+It won’t be easy for either superstar to earn a win.

 Rey Mysterio to appear live on Raw

-After being demolished by Brock Lesnar a few weeks ago, Rey Mysterio has introduced the WWE Universe to big-time back-up in Cain Velasquez.
-This week, Rey Rey will appear to address everything that has been going on with him lately and he wants the Monday Night Raw audience to know what’s coming next for him.
+After being demolished by Brock Lesnar a few weeks ago, Rey Mysterio has introduced the WWE Universe to big-time backup in Cain Velasquez.
+This week, Rey Rey will appear to address everything that has been going on with him lately, and he wants the Monday Night Raw audience to know what’s coming next for him.